beans

 Kidney beans are often used in chili and stews.
 Their mild flavor allows them to mix easily with spices and are versatile in many recipes.

-Navy beans are incredibly high in fiber, with about 19 grams per cooked cup and 15 grams of protein.
+Navy beans are incredibly high in fiber, with about 19 grams per cooked cup, and contain about 15 grams of protein.
 They also contain essential vitamins and minerals such as folate and manganese.

 Benefits for Weight Loss and Digestive Health